spatie/x-ray/README.md

 ## Usage

-Specify one or more valid pathnames and/or filenames to scan:
+Specify one or more valid path names and/or filenames to scan:

 ```bash
 ./vendor/bin/x-ray ./app/Actions/MyAction.php ./app/Models/*.php ./tests --snippets